latent-to/developer-docs/docs/keys/proxies/create-proxy.md

 :::info

 - The call details must exactly match the original announcement.
 Any change—such as modifying the recipient or amount—will result in a `proxy.Unannounced` error.
 - Once a delayed proxy call is executed, its announcement is cleared.
-To run another proxy with the same details, you must create a new announcement.
+To execute another proxy with the same details, you must create a new announcement and wait for the waiting period to pass.
   :::

 ---